 - Get alerts about access to a privileged role.

 Azure AD Identity Protection is a security service that provides a consolidated view into risk detections and potential vulnerabilities that affect your organization’s identities.
 Identity Protection takes advantage of existing Azure AD anomaly-detection capabilities, which are available through Azure AD Anomalous Activity reports.
 Identity Protection also introduces new risk detection types that can detect anomalies in real time.

 Hybrid identity management/Azure AD connect

 Microsoft’s identity solutions span on-premises and cloud-based capabilities, creating a single user identity for authentication and authorization to all resources, regardless of location.
 We call this hybrid identity.
 Azure AD Connect is the Microsoft tool designed to meet and accomplish your hybrid identity goals.
-This allows you to provide a common identity for your users for Office 365, Azure, and SaaS applications integrated with Azure AD.
+This allows you to provide a common identity for your users for Microsoft 365, Azure, and SaaS applications integrated with Azure AD.
 It provides the following features:

 - AD FS and federation integration

 - Health Monitoring

 Azure Active Directory (Azure AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and privileged role assignments.